 For a housewife, that feeling can be especially exacerbated when she’s away from her friends and family.
 Part of this idea that anything we could possibly desire is right at our fingertips lies in the subtle understanding that we’re probably going to have to move to get it – far, far away.
-When you’re in love and it’s just you and your husband, you feel like you can move anywhere as long as you have each other.
+When you’re in love and it’s just you and your boyfriend, fiance, spouse, you feel like you can move anywhere as long as you have each other.
 We put this idea in quotes and slap it on our walls to be our new mantra – “Home is wherever I’m with you.”
-It’s a subtle and unspoken love story of a man and his woman after the American dream.
+It’s a subtle and unspoken love story of lovers after the American dream.

 We can head west like we’re in the gold rush and homestead where we land.
-Or, we can replace our silver spoons with rag-made, boho skirts, pick up the ukulele and sing ourselves a good song about followin’ our babies out to the South where we’ll start our lives over.
-This sounds really cute, until that void begins to creep in.
+Or, we can replace our silver spoons with rag-made, boho skirts, pick up the ukulele and sing ourselves a good song about followin’ our men out to the South where we’ll start our lives over.
+This sounds really cute until that void begins to creep in.

 So what’s missing?